cristyan477/cristyan477/README.md

-## Bem vindo 🗿
+## Welcome! 🗿

-### Meu nome é Cristyan Alves de Oliveira Almeida,  e aqui esta minha caminhada no mundo da programação, com foco em front-end.
+### My name is Cristyan Alves de Oliveira Almeida, and here's my journey into the world of programming, with a focus on front-end.

-#### Cursando Bacharelado em Sistemas de Informação 2/8 IFBAIANO.
+#### - Studying for a Bachelor's Degree in Information Systems (Sistemas de Informação) 2/8 IFBAIANO.

+---

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/cristyan477/cristyan477/output/github-contribution-grid-snake-dark.svg">